fastoch/Nest-Full-Course/TUTO.md

 ```
 - we can create a second employee the same way
 - after which we can send another GET request to the same URL and the server will return our 2 employees
-- we should also see our 2 new mployees in our Neon database
+- we should also see our 2 new employees in our Neon database
-- we can also send a GET request to http://localhost:3000/employees/2
+- we can also send a GET request to http://localhost:3000/employees/2 to only get the second employee
 - and if we try and GET http://localhost:3000/employees/3, we should get an empty response for now
 - we can try a PATCH request to update the 2nd employee's role by sending the following to http://localhost:3000/employees/2:
 ```json